Vietnam's Next Top Model season 7: Episode 10

-After Kim Nha's departure, Thanh Thanh will also leave before the challenge was started because she is in need for her spiritual support and went home to Binh Duong within 24 hours to reunite with her family.
+After Nhã's departure, Thanh will also leave before the challenge was started because she is in need for her spiritual support and went home to Binh Duong within 24 hours to reunite with her family.
 The next day, Actress Angela Phuong Trinh made an acting challenge together with the 8 remaining contestants.
-Chau, Huong & Quang made all of their acting efforts for them to excel this challenge.
-Trang, Lan & Tram made a good movement and dialogue, whereas Phong struggled a lot due to his "very soft" voice that makes his acting a big need for his improvement.
-In the end, Chau won the challenge where she got two best photos on episodes 7 & 9.
+Châu, Hường & Quang made all of their acting efforts for them to excel this challenge.
+Trang T., Lan & Tram made a good movement and dialogue, whereas Phong struggled a lot due to his "very soft" voice that makes his acting a big need for his improvement.
+In the end, Châu won the challenge.

 As they celebrate the Mooncake Festival, all 8 finalists went to Water Puppet Theatre to know the stories first that portrayed in a theatrical play before they used these props and effects for their poses in coincidence with the said festival.
-As a result, after she suffered in the bottom group in episodes 6 & 9, Trang made a mark in this episode due to her large improvement in portraying a good variety of poses.
-Subsequently, Phuong, Quang, Chau & Thanh delivered their good performance as well that brought Huong, Tram & Lan in a bottom three for their oversimplified expression which don't gave life to their photos.
-Huong & Lan got a tied-last-saved result whilst Tram lost in a unanimous decision.
-Thanh cried a lot as Tram leaves because she feels that she is the strongest connector for Tram's friendship.
-Chau as well, but later comforted Thanh from their grief.
+As a result, after landing in the bottom twice, Trang T. made a mark in this episode due to her large improvement in portraying a good variety of poses and won the best photo.
+Subsequently, Phong, Quang, Châu & Thanh delivered their good performance as well that brought Hường, Trâm & Lan in a bottom three for their oversimplified expression which don't gave life to their photos.
+Hường & Lan got a tied-last-saved result whilst Trâm lost in a unanimous decision.
+Thanh cried a lot as Trâm leaves because she feels that she is the strongest connector for Trâm's friendship.
+Châu as well, but later comforted Thanh from their grief.